 Cornstarch?
 It was Christmas that I received a Chinese wok.
 Soon I took a couple classes in Chinese cooking, even one taught by a famous chef in New York City.
 That wok of mine was put to work!

-Chinese stir-frying is much like cooking stew.
-Has an aromatic, smooth sauce that binds the meat and veggies together.
+Chinese cooking often has an smooth sauce that binds everything together.
 What creates that binder is cornstarch dissolved in water.
-That slurry of cornstarch will connect all the flavors and spices neatly together without bring attention to itself.
+That slurry will connect all the flavors and spices neatly together without bring attention to itself.

 We’re all different.
-Some reading today have lots and lots of money.
+Some have lots and lots of money.
 Some barely scraping by.
 Some of one political persuasion, some another.
-Hobbies vary from craft design to glass art to organ playing in church to…well, you name it.
-We’re all different.

 Too bad you can’t all be like me!
 Wouldn’t that be a boring world?
 Just a rhetorical question.
-You didn’t have to yell: ‘you bet it would, Fischer’!
-God has gifted each of us.
-For this world.
+God has gifted each one.
 For His glory.
-It’s great to learn from someone else.
-Always with the idea that eventually, we will emerge more and more as God’s unique creation.
+As unique creations of the Lord.
+Each one gifted.

-Prayer: Lord, help us to be bound together in your love.
-In Jesus’ name.
+Lord, bind us together in your love.
+For Jesus’ sake.
 Amen.